7 Pointers for coping with a major setback or trauma

 The best I could do in the circumstances was to attempt to collect my thoughts, slow it down, breath normal, try and accept what had now already happened more calmly.

-Now half in panic mode I opened a support ticket through the hosting site.
+Now half in panic mode I opened a support ticket through the hosting site, to see if they could retrieve it.
 Some hours later came the response and it was sounding bleak.

 Meanwhile I needed to tell my partner.

 I met up with her in our living room.
 I sat down, put my head in my hands, and told her what I had just done.
 ‘I’ve just lost my site,’ I said.
 ‘What!’ she said, ‘You’ve lost your sight!?
 You can’t see?’

 ‘No!’
 I said, ‘I’ve probably lost the website!’
 ‘Oh’, she gasped, ‘I thought for a minute you had lost your eyesight.’
 That aside, she could see I was in a daze and we quietly talked it through what had happened – and talking it out certainly helped.

 What helped even more was her initial comment about my eyesight.
 This had helped me to put it all into context.
 It got me thinking, ‘So what I’ve probably lost a website.
 In the worst case scenario I can start again and rebuild it!
 Had I actually lost my eyesight, now that would be a crisis!’
 This actually helped me to cope over what seemed like an endless weekend, and some…

 Fortunately I had two (partial) site backups for the site and after further pain with these files getting corrupted numerous times on the 4 hour upload for each – the gremlins were having a field day and it was touch and go for a time – I eventually got there, with the site mostly restored up to the end of last month – losing all the current month posts as a result. [ 7 pointers for coping with a major setback or trauma ]